COVID-19: Nigeria Private jet operators lose over $5bn – official

-Private Jets Nigeria (aviation service provider), has disclosed that the association had suffered five billion dollars financial loss due to the outbreak of COVID-19 pandemic.
+Private Jets Nigeria (aviation service provider), has disclosed that the association had suffered one billion dollars financial loss due to the outbreak of COVID-19 pandemic.

 Omotade Lepe, the Chief Operating Officer (COO) of the association, disclosed this during the Luxury Reporter Facebook live series with the theme: ” The Private Jets Sector Post- COVID-19″.